benhutchins/dyngoose/docs/Output.md

 ## `output.scannedCount`

 The number of items evaluated.
 A high `scannedCount` value with a low `count` value indicates an inefficient query operation.
-If you did not use a filter in the request, then ScannedCount is the same as Count.
+If you did not use a filter in the request, then `scannedCount` is the same as `count`.

 For more information, see [Count and ScannedCount](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html#Query.Count) in the Amazon DynamoDB Developer Guide.